herrera-ignacio/architect-handbook/paradigms/oop/design-principles.md

 This is rarely the case, because the set of available components is never quite rich enough in practice.
 Reuse by inheritance makes it easier to make new components that can be composed with the old ones.
 Inheritance and object composition thus work together.

 Nevertheless, designs are often made more reusable (and simple) by depending more on object composition.

+## Strive for loosely coupled designs between objects that interact

+## Classes should be open for extension but closed for modification

+The [OCP Principle](../../principles/solid/ocp) guide us here.
+We strive to design systems so that the closed parts are *isolated* from new extensions.